-Aside from location, design is probably the most important thing to consider when opening up a new bar.
+Aside from location, design is probably the most important thing to consider when you open a bar.
 Space for bartenders to work at maximum speed and servers to weave around tables to ultimately get drinks in as many hands as possible is absolutely imperative to making money.

 But what is all of that worth without a memorable experience that will bring guests back?

-Some of the best bar designs are a deliberate decision Take Miracle of Science, where the location in the heart of MIT makes a science themed bar a perfect fit in.
+Some of the best bar designs are deliberate decisions: Take Miracle of Science, where the location in the heart of MIT makes a science-themed bar a perfect fit.
 On the other hand, some bars like The Mad Hanna take on their own personality over time.

 Here are some of the best bar designs, setups, ideas, and concepts that can inspire your concept.